JohnPPinto/food-geek-food-image-segmentation/docs/index.md

 ### **Model Training**

 In my model training stage, my goal was to obtain a model that is powerful and lightweight and initially get a model as a baseline to work with, my goal was not to spend a lot of time in model experiments.
 So everything was dependent on the baseline model.
-Once the baseline model was successful, I can come back and improve the model.
+Once the baseline model is successful, I can come back and improve the model.

 To make this possible, I selected three sizes of the YOLOv8 model for the baseline experiments: Nano, Small, and Medium models.
 As the name states so does the size of the model.
 For monitoring the model training performance yolo provides tensorboard and Weights and biases, along with this I used ClearML, which does not need much user input and tracks the model automatically.